Monteverde & Associates PC Announces an Investigation on the Following Merger | MarketScreener

+- WPX Energy, Inc. (WPX) related to its agreement with Felix Investments Holdings II, LLC.
+Under the terms of the purchase agreement, WPX Energy is expected to purchase 100% of the issued and outstanding membership interest of Felix Energy Holdings II, LLC for the consideration of $900 million in cash and 152,963,671 shares of WPX common stock.
+Click here for more information: https://www.monteverdelaw.com/case/wpx-energy-inc. It is free and there is no cost or obligation to you.

-- FGL Holdings (FG) relating to its sale to Fidelity National Financial, Inc. Under the terms of the sale, each share of FGL ordinary shares will be automatically converted into the right to receive (i) $12.50 in cash or (ii) 0.2558 shares of Fidelity common stock.
-Click here for more information: https://www.monteverdelaw.com/case/fgl-holdings.
+- Front Year Residential Corporation (RESI) related to its sale to Amherst Single Family Residential Partners VI, LP.
+Under the terms of the agreement, each share of RESI common stock will be converted into the right to receive $12.50 in cash for each share of RESI common stock owned.
+Click here for more information: https://www.monteverdelaw.com/case/front-year-residential-corporation.
 It is free and there is no cost or obligation to you.

-- Taubman Centers, Inc. (TCO) relating to its sale to Simon Property Group, Inc. Under the terms of the sale, each share of Taubman common stock will be converted into the right to receive $52.50 in cash for each share of Taubman common stock owned.
-Click here for more information: https://www.monteverdelaw.com/case/taubman-centers-inc. It is free and there is no cost or obligation to you.
+- Legg Mason, Inc. (LM) related to its sale to Franklin Resources, Inc. Under the terms of the sale, each share of Legg Mason common stock will be converted into the right to receive $50.00 in cash for each Legg Mason common stock owned.
+Click here for more information: https://www.monteverdelaw.com/case/legg-mason-inc. It is free and there is no cost or obligation to you.

 About Monteverde & Associates PC